 Now that I know what I’m looking at in terms of the store’s coupon policy, my next task is to browse the store’s weekly sales ad.
 This is where I start every single week.
 I look for and simply take note of sales of items that my family enjoys and uses.
 I find that looking through the sales first makes it a little easier for me to gather what I need to get the savings.

 Personally, all of my coupons are printed online and the majority are printed from InboxDollars.
-What I love about InboxDollars is that for each coupon I print and actually redeem, I earn $0.10.
+What I love about InboxDollars is that for each coupon I print, I earn $0.02.
+And then for each of those coupons I actually redeem, I earn an additional $0.10.
 That’s not something offered by other coupon sites.

 For example, yesterday I purchased Dial body wash.
 I printed a coupon valued at $1.50, ShopRite had the same digital coupon, and Saving Star had the same rebate.
 That’s $4.50 in savings.
 How much did the body wash cost? $3.49 – I got it for free plus made an extra $1.01!

 The other great thing about Saving Star is that I can link my ShopRite shopper card number and the rebates will automatically be processed within a few days of my purchase.
-So this is one app I don’t have to manually submit my receipt to, like I have to do with Ibotta, Checkout 51 and MobiSave.
+So this is one app I don’t have to manually submit my receipt to, like I have to do with Ibotta and Checkout 51.
 But I love them all and use them all the time!